The environment of TeV halo progenitors: Application to a selection of known pulsars

-\textbf{PSR B0656+14}: this pulsar lies in projection inside the Monogem ring, which has been suggested to be its parent SNR \citep{knies+2018}.
-With its characteristic age of $110~\mathrm{kyr}$, PSR B0656+14 has a median probability of $90\%$ of still being in its parent environment in our model, which would thus be consistent with that picture.
+\paragraph{PSR B0656+14} This pulsar lies in projection inside the Monogem ring, which has been suggested to be its parent SNR \citep{knies+2018}.
+With its characteristic age of $110~\mathrm{kyr}$, PSR B0656+14 has a median probability of $91\%$ of still residing in its parent environment in our model, consistent with this picture.
 The fact that a TeV halo was detected around B0656+14 strongly suggests that the confinement of particles on the scale of several tens of parsecs has to do with the conditions inside the remnant or bubble.
 We notice that the radius of the SNR and ISM density are respectively $r=87~\mathrm{pc}$ and $n_\mathrm{H}=4\times10^{-3}$\,H\,cm$^{-3}$, for a distance of $300~\mathrm{pc}$ and using a Sedov-Taylor evolutionary solution.
-Such low densities can be expected from SB cavities, and it is therefore possible that the progenitor of B0656+14 exploded in a SB environment, which enabled the SNR to grow to such a large size without being stopped by the SB shell that lies at $\gtrsim100$\,pc (see Fig. \ref{im:SNR_SB}).
+Such low densities can be expected from SB cavities, and it is therefore possible that the progenitor of B0656+14 exploded in a SB environment, which enabled the SNR to grow to such a large size without being stopped by the SB shell lying at $\gtrsim100$\,pc (see Fig. \ref{im:SNR_SB}).